Saalam121/Hashira121/README.md

 - Node.js (built-in fs module)
 - No external packages required

-### Go:
+### Python:
-- Standard library only (encoding/json, math/big, etc.)
+- Standard library only (json, fractions, decimal)
+- No external packages required

 ## Notes

-- The solution handles large numbers using BigInt in JavaScript and big.Int in Go
+- The solution handles large numbers using BigInt in JavaScript and fractions/decimal in Python
 - Only the first k points are used for interpolation as specified
 - The solution correctly handles different number bases (2-16)
+- Python verification script provides step-by-step manual calculation for small test cases